Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 ### Getting Suggestions from the API

-With this function we get suggestions from the Datamuse API
+With this function, we get suggestions from the Datamuse API.

 ```ts
 function get_suggestions() {